arulverma/cs128h-project/README.md

 ## System Overview
 Major techincal checkpoints will include:
+1) Choosing a web framework for our Rust backend
-1) Developing a front end of some sort using html and c# styling
+2) Developing a front end of some sort using html and css styling
-2) Developing a map reduce algorithm using rust to process data in a time efficient manner
+3) Developing a map reduce algorithm using rust to process data in a time efficient manner
-3) Testing our algorithm using online datasets and publishing results
+4) Testing our algorithm using online datasets and publishing results
-4) Develping additional data analysis tools to accompany our MapReduce
+5) Determing what other algorithms we could implement
+6) Hook up the algorithms to the web backend.
+In doing so, find ways for the user to upload data for the algorithms to run, whether that be through images or even video processing.

 ## Possible Challenges